pondichys/arch-setup/README.md

 # CHROOT into the newly installed system
 arch-chroot /mnt

-# Set the timezone
-ln -sf /usr/share/zoneinfo/Europe/Brussels /etc/localtime
-hwclock --systohc

 # Edit /etc/local.gen and uncomment your locales
-# I personnaly use en_US.UTF-8 UTF-8
+# I use en_US.UTF-8 UTF-8
 # Regenerate the locales
 locale-gen

-echo "LANG=\"en_US.UTF-8\"" >> /etc/locale.conf
-echo "KEYMAP=be-latin1" > /etc/vconsole.conf

-# Set the hostname
+# Configure console keymap, timezone and hostname
-echo "your_host_name" > /etc/hostname
+systemd-firstboot --prompt

 # Add user
 USER=<your_user_name>